Charlie Brotman, 93, Just Served in His 16th Inauguration

 After not being invited to perform for former President Donald Trump’s inauguration in 2017, Charlie Brotman once again served on Wednesday as the “Inaugural Parade Announcer.”
 It marked his 16th time, for 11 different Presidents.

 Brotman’s first inaugural parade announcer appearance was in 1949 when, as a student at a broadcasting school in his hometown of Washington, D.C., he was asked to announce the first ever televised inauguration parade for President Harry S. Truman’s second inauguration.
 Subsequently, President Dwight D. Eisenhower made Brotman the “official” inauguration parade announcer starting with Eisenhower’s own second inauguration in 1957.
-Since then, Including today’s announcing gig for newly sworn in President Joe Biden, Brotman, 93, has been the announcer for 16 Inaugural Parades, for a total of 11 recent presidents.
+Since then, including today’s announcing gig for newly sworn in President Joe Biden, Brotman, 93, has been the announcer for 16 Inaugural Parades, for a total of 11 recent presidents.

 In 2017, Brotman was replaced by Steve Ray, a broadcast professional and supporter of President Trump.
 “It was a huge disappointment,” Brotman says.
 “I had been the only announcer for this parade.”